On your side

 Janice is a lawyer and governance professional.
 She brings to the team an in-depth understanding of the challenges faced by sports organisations in meeting governance requirements and wide experience of working both in an executive and non-executive capacity.

-Having previously supported corporates in achieving compliance with the Financial Reporting Council UK Corporate Governance Code, Janice moved to the British Equestrian Federation (BEF) where she introduced a step change in governance, developing and refining practices and procedures to meet the assurance requirements of Sport England and UK Sport and subsequently the Code for Sports Governance, and supporting the BEF and its 19 member bodies to achieve best practice.
+Having previously supported corporates in achieving compliance with the Financial Reporting Council’s UK Corporate Governance Code, Janice moved to the British Equestrian Federation (BEF) where she lead on all legal, governance and integrity issues.
+She introduced a step change in governance, developing and refining practices and procedures to meet the assurance requirements of Sport England and UK Sport, and subsequently the Code for Sports Governance, and supported the BEF and its 19 member bodies to achieve best practice.

 Janice currently sits on the Board and is Chair of the Audit and Compliance Committee of the International Equestrian Federation (FEI) and is Deputy President of the Judicial Commission of the International Hockey Federation (FIH).
-She is a member of the International Paralympic Committee (IPC) Anti-Doping Hearing Panel and a Sport Resolutions Arbitrator, Specialist Member.
-She is an Independent member of the National Police Chiefs’ Council Audit and Assurance Board, Vice Chair of the Audit and Risk Committee of the Royal College of Veterinary Surgeons and an Associate of Safe Sport International.
+She is President of the International Paralympic Committee (IPC) Independent Anti-Doping Hearing Panel, a Sport Resolutions Arbitrator, Specialist Member, and a Member of the National Safeguarding Panel and sits on the UNICEF International Safeguards for Children in Sport Advisory Board.
+Outside sport she is an Independent member of the National Police Chiefs’ Council Audit and Assurance Board, Chair of the Audit and Risk Committee of the Royal College of Veterinary Surgeons and an Associate Consultant of Safe Sport International.

-Janice has extensive experience in education and training in the professional, academic and sporting sectors, She has provided training to European sport organisations, international federations, and national governing body boards and executives on sports governance and legal issues and was an Associate Lecturer in International Sports Law at Birkbeck College, University of London.
+Janice has extensive experience in education and training in the professional, academic and sporting sectors, She has provided training to European sport organisations, international federations, and national governing body boards and executives on sports governance and legal issues, was an Associate Lecturer in International Sports Law at Birkbeck College, University of London and has published widely.

 Part of team which developed UK Code for Sports Governance